Benites031407/UpCarSistema/RASPBERRY-PI-SETUP.md

 **⚠️ IMPORTANT**:
 - Replace `YOUR_USERNAME_HERE` with your actual username (e.g., `pedrobpf`)
 - The service runs as `root` to access GPIO pins
+- The service does NOT depend on pigpiod.service - the npm package manages GPIO internally
 - Logs are stored in systemd journal (view with `sudo journalctl -u upcar-controller -f`)

 ### 6.2 Enable and Start Service